Cossy179/Game-Lobby/README.md

 Contributions are welcome.
 Please make sure to update tests as appropriate.

 ## Contact
-For any inquiries or support, please contact the project author.
+For any inquiries or support, please contact the project author :)